 - You can also check if a cat is expelling stool frequently.

-- Pink and red itchy bruise on a body also helps to confirm the symptoms.
+- Pink and red itchy bruise on the body also helps to confirm the symptoms.

 2. Veterinarian Diagnosis

 Take out your cat with the Gardenia plant to your nearest veterinarian.
 Also, bring some samples of plant parts, such as leaves, flowers, or stems that a cat has chewed and expelled.

 Your veterinarian will perform a complete physical check-up such as overall appearance, health statistics, reflexes, stature, and belly palpation.

 Similarly, you need to bring your cat’s medical history as your veterinarian might require further information about their previous records, such as past diseases, vaccines, and appetite level.